 Nathalie Moise, MD, MS (current faculty advisor)

 Nathalie Moise received her undergraduate degree from Princeton University and completed medical school at Mount Sinai School of Medicine before completing her residency and general internal medicine fellowship at NewYork-Presbyterian Hospital – Columbia University Irving Medical Center.
 She went on to receive an MS in epidemiology from Mailman School of Public Health at Columbia University and a Certificate in Implementation Science from UCSF.
-She is currently a physician scientist at the Center for Behavioral Cardiovascular Health and PI several grants, including 2 R01s (NIH/AHRQ) focused on using informatics approaches to improve the implementation of team based care at the intersection of chronic cardiovascular disease and mental illness.
+She is currently a physician scientist at the Center for Behavioral Cardiovascular Health and PI several grants focused on using informatics approaches to improve the implementation of team based care in patients with co-existing physical and mental illness.

 The Public Health Commute is composed of a team of medical and dental students at Columbia University.
 Numerous other students have been involved over the years and have done an incredible job advocating for more public health education at Columbia VP&S.